alnvdl/terr/README.md

 are quite sufficient, but the lack of tracing capabilities makes it really hard to confidently chase problems across layers in a complex application.

-Se terr fully embraces the
+So terr fully embraces the
 [changes to errors introduced in Go 1.13](https://go.dev/blog/go1.13-errors), but it adds two extra features:
 - file and line information for tracing errors;